 A better vertical storage solution for your vinyl backdrop is a foam storage clip, like the Paper Clip, that comes in a set of 2.
 Each pair holds up to 12 rolls and can be easily placed along any wall space.
 It also allows you to quickly find colors as well as take inventory and keeps the rolls clean and damage free.

 Having multiple rolls available during your shoot is not only an efficient way to work but also a great storage solution for vinyl.
-There are many strong, but lightweight models available such as the Multiple PoleVault Stand.
-It holds up to three rolls, requires no tools to set up and weighs only 15 lbs.
+There are many heavy-duty backdrop support systems available such as the Multiple Polevault Stand that can hold up to three rolls simultaneously.

 Photo Featuring Multiple Polevault Stand